gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

   # provides provenence of where data was received at each stage.
   proxyId: null

+  # If true, Stroom-Proxy will halt on start up if any errors are found in the YAML
+  # configuration file.
+If false, the errors will simply be logged.
+Setting this to
+  # false is not advised
+  haltBootOnConfigValidationFailure: true

-  # Configuration of the base and temp paths used by Stroom-Proxy
+  # Configuration of the base and temp paths used by Stroom-Proxy.
+  # See Path Configuration below
   path:
-    # By default all files read or written to by stroom-proxy will be in directories relative to
-    # the home location.
-Ideally this should differ from the location of the Stroom Proxy
-    # installed software as it has a different lifecycle.
-    home: "...AN ABSOLUTE PATH..."

   # This is the downstream (in flow of stream data terms) Stroom/Stroom-Proxy instance/cluster
   # used for feed status checks, supplying data receipt rules and verifying API keys.